CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Integration-Guide/Integrate-NetQ-with-Notification-Applications.md

 imgData: cumulus-netq
 siteSlug: cumulus-netq
 ---
-After you have installed NetQ applications package and the NetQ Agents, you may want to configure some of the additional capabilities that NetQ offers.
-This topic describes how to install, setup, and configure these capabilities.
+After you have installed the NetQ applications package and the NetQ Agents, you may want to configure some of the additional capabilities that NetQ offers.
+This topic describes how to integrate NetQ with an event notification application.

 ## Integrate NetQ with an Event Notification Application